Imeanbusiness/Shan-s-Last-Stand/README.md

 ## Weapons

 Note: All stats assume you are in "Derivatives are doable..." difficulty, the normal difficulty, at level 1 with 50% sanity.
+All values in brackets (+/- value) are new balance changes.

 - Hotkey: Button to switch to weapon.